biojs/edu/series/101/60_publish_it.md

 Make sure that in [`package.json`](https://www.npmjs.org/doc/files/package.json.html)

 * the main attribute is set to the path of your main file (Normally `index.js`.)
+* you have the `biojs` keyword
+* you have added other descriptive keywords
 * author information is correct (will be publicly visible)
 * repo url is correct
 * package name is correct
-* also edit the `npm run build-browser` command, denoted in `package.json` by adjusting `index.js` to the path of your main file.
-* your `npm test` executes the correct command and is passing.
+* your `npm test` executes the correct command and is passing
-* you have added descriptive keywords

-Also check, that

-* you adjusted your namespace defined in the `browser.js` file to `biojs.io.<your-parser>`.
 {% endhlblock %}

 Now type into the console: